grafana/loki/docs/sources/setup/install/helm/install-scalable/aws.md

 ## Next steps

-If you have successfully deployed Loki in simple scalable mode on AWS, you may wish to explore the following:
+Now that you have successfully deployed Loki in simple scalable mode on AWS, you may wish to explore the following:

 - [Sanding data to Loki]({{< relref "../../../../send-data" >}})
 - [Querying Loki]({{< relref "../../../../query" >}})